 Strength Training - Specific

-Following on from a general strength training program the training needs to be related to the particular demands of the event (specificity) and the exercises must be specific to the type of strength required.
-The coach should know the predominant types of muscular activity associated with the particular event, the movement pattern involved, and the type of strength required.
+Following on from a general strength training program, the training needs to be related to the particular demands of the event (specificity) and the exercises must be specific to the type of strength required.
+The coach should know the predominant types of muscular activity associated with the particular event, the movement pattern involved, and the kind of strength needed.
 Exercises should be identified that will produce the desired development.
 Although specificity is important, every schedule must include exercises of a general nature.

 Development of the Quads